maguayo/django-starter-api/README.md

 sudo service supervisor restart
 ```

-Now you need to create a new supervisor service, to do that go to `/etc/supervisor/conf.d`, and create the file `fload.conf`.
+Now you need to create a new supervisor service, to do that go to `/etc/supervisor/conf.d`, and create the file `project.conf`.
 And paste this inside:
 ```
-[program:fload]
+[program:project]
 command=docker-compose -f production.yml up
-directory=/home/ubuntu/api-base
+directory=/home/ubuntu/project
 redirect_stderr=true
 autostart=true
 autorestart=true